box-products/handbook/a-note-about-moonlighting.md

    to work exhausted because you’re trying to start a full-time business on the side, it’s going to impact your performance here.
 4. Serve as an advisor for another company, or be on a board, as long as there’s no conflict of interest.
 The time commitment must be under a few hours a month.
-And if there’s a scheduling conflict, Box Products gets priority.
+And if there’s a scheduling conflict, SALT Insure gets priority.
 5. Do volunteer or occasional pro-bono work for a cause you’re actively involved with.
 A little work here and there is fine, but for example, becoming an organization’s full-time web designer and being on the hook to work during your standard work day, etc, would not be OK.